 Physico-chemical parameters

-Table 3 shows the values of physic-chemical parameters which include: pH, Temperature, Conductivity, Dissolved Oxygen (DO), Salinity, and Total Dissolved Solid (TDS). pH ranged from 6.50-7.00 and there was no significant deference (P>0.05).
-Highest Value of the Temperature was recorded in May (30.10 0C) with the least in January (27.30 0C) and there was significant differences across the months (P<0.05).
-The value of conductivity ranges from (138.00-196.00)µs/cm with significant difference across the months.
+Table 3 shows the values of physic-chemical parameters of pH, Temperature, Conductivity, Dissolved Oxygen, Salinity, and Total Dissolved Solid. pH ranged from 6.50-7.00 and there was no significant deference (P>0.05).
+Highest Value of the Temperature was recorded in May (30.10 0C) with the least in January (27.30 0C) and there were significant differences across the months (P<0.05).
+The value of conductivity ranges from (138-196µs/cm) with significant difference across the months.
 Highest value of DO was recorded in the month of May (7.36 mg/l) with while the lowest value was recorded in the month of February (5.27 mg/l)).
 There was significant difference in the values of DO across the months.
-TDS ranges from (77.00-101.00) ppm with significant deference across the months.
+TDS ranges from (77-101 ppm) with significant deference across the months.

 Table 1: Plankton composition of River Ose from February 2022 to January 2023